ZacharyBournand/crave-finder/Sprint3.md

 Front End:

 Home-page component
-- Tests if the homepage component (specifically the search bar and buttons) render properly.
+- Tests if the search bar renders properly.
-- Tests if the search bar takes an input properly.
+- Tests if search filter buttons render properly after clicking "search".
 Nav-menu component:
 - Tests if the button renders properly.
 - Tests to see if the drop-down menu becomes visible after clicking on the nav-menu.
+Top-Bar component:
+- Tests to see if clicking on the logo routes back to the homepage.
+(Cypress - From Sprint 2)
 Login-page component:
-- (Cypress - From Sprint 2)
 - Tests if the username box takes an input properly.
 - Tests if the password box takes an input properly.
-User-registration component:
+- User-registration component:
 - Tests if the username box takes an input properly.
 - Tests if the password box takes an input properly.

 Back End: